Why Do Dogs Get Embarrassed After a Haircut?

 • Bring your dog’s favourite toy: Consider bringing his favourite toy to the groomer to have your dog feel comfortable.
 This is important especially if your dog doesn’t know the groomer yet.

 • Counter-conditioning might work: You can prepare your dog in advance to ward off the anxiety it might feel earlier.
-Your dog is far more likely to be calm and happy after the haircut if its levels of anxiety are low anyways.
+Your dog is far more likely to be calm and happy after the haircut if its levels of anxiety are low anyway.

 Continue Reading: How Many Hairs Does A Dog Lose A Day?
 [ANSWERED]